arsalve/Plotly-Example/README.md

 Requirements

-*1.Plotly can be obtain by " pip install plotly". * *2.Pandas  can be obtain by " pip install pandas".*
+1. Plotly can be obtain by " pip install plotly".

+2. Pandas  can be obtain by " pip install pandas".

 Data source URL:https://archive.ics.uci.edu/ml/datasets/Hungarian+Chickenpox+Cases